htrgouvea/research/publications/penetration-testing.md

 ### About the autor:

-[Heitor Gouvêa](https://heitorgouvea.me) is a Cybersecurity Researcher and Instructor, with over 3 years of experience in the field of offensive security.
-Author of the anonymity tool Nipe, present in several Linux distributions focused on information security such as BlackArch, LionSec and WeakNet.
+[Heitor Gouvêa](https://heitorgouvea.me) is a Cybersecurity Engineer and Instructor from Brazil, with over 3 years of experience in the field of offensive security.
+Author of the anonymity tool [Nipe](https://github.com/GouveaHeitor/nipe), present in several Linux distributions focused on information security such as BlackArch, LionSec and WeakNet.

+-